OAEC supports diverse communities to design their own regenerative systems at the regional and local scale.

 Our Permaculture Design Course is open to the public, but we encourage community leaders interested in spearheading a community permaculture design process to attend with 2-4 other community members.
 This high-level intensive will strengthen your capacity to lead your community towards regional resilience through a collaborative process to re-envision local human systems that mimic natural patterns.

 If your community is considering a collaborative permaculture design process, please contact Kendall Dunnigan.

 The cost of this 2-week, residential intensive at the Occidental Arts & Ecology Center is $1700, or $1600 if registered 30 days in advance.
 Besides supporting the work of OAEC and our many guest instructors, the course fee includes three organic, homemade meals a day and accommodations overlooking our beautiful gardens.
+If you prefer, you are welcome to camp in our Wildlands Preserve, though the cost is the same.
 Payment is due in full upon registration.
 Please see the registration page for our cancelation policy.
 We regret that we cannot accept Americorps Education Awards and are unable to offer scholarships or work trades at this time.

 The Permaculture Design Course usually fills up 6 or more weeks in advance.
 Please register as soon as possible.

 Permaculture Activist Magazine calls the Occidental Arts & Ecology Center PDC “a certification course presented by a winning team of California’s most experienced teachers."

 Brock Dolman has taught Permaculture and consulted on regenerative project design and implementation internationally in Costa Rica, Ecuador, U.S. Virgin Islands, Spain, Brazil, China, Canada, Zimbabwe, Tanzania, Democratic Republic of Congo, Cuba and widely in the U.S.